Blake-Madden/readIPEDS/README.md

  ## Usage

  For each component, download all CSV datasets and XLSX dictionary files into a folder.
- (The Institutional Characteristics files should be downloaded to include supplemental information to your datasets.)
+ (The Institutional Characteristics files should also be downloaded to include supplemental information to your datasets.)

  Next, call `set_ipeds_data_folder()` to specify this folder so that *readIPEDS* knows where to load the data from.